-The process of recycling involves transforming the solid wastes into finished goods.
-This means the recycling sites hold debris of unhealthy and unhygienic wastes.
-These piles of trash are ground for infectious diseases and bacteria that are potentially hazardous to humans.
+The process of recycling involves transforming solid waste into new goods, which means the recycling sites hold debris of unhealthy and unhygienic waste.
+These piles of trash are a source of infectious diseases and bacteria that are hazardous to humans.

 The entire recycling process also leads to significant health risks for those individuals who are responsible for recycling these products.
-Also, if any of these wastes come into contact with large water bodies, it may end up contaminating these resources.
+Also, if any of these waste comes into contact with water bodies, it ends up contaminating these resources.

 Most critics argue that the highly regarded environmental benefits of recycling are utterly overrated.
 While it gives people a sense of the eco-friendly approach, it can also lead to pollution.
-The recycling process mostly depends upon heavy machinery and industrial plants which may leach harmful chemicals.
+The recycling process mostly depends on heavy machinery and industrial plants that may leach harmful chemicals.

-Additionally, when waste materials such as paint or spray cans are processed, impurities, and toxins from original goods can be carried along to the recycled products.
-This means the recycled products may not be safe to use.
+Additionally, when waste materials such as paint or spray cans are processed, impurities and toxins from original goods can be carried along to the recycled products.
+So, recycled products may not be safe to use.

-Although recycling has plenty of environmental benefits, it is only the initial step towards preserving it.
-However, it may give people a false sense that recycling the wastes alone is enough to eliminate pollution and fight climate change.
+Recycling has plenty of environmental benefits, and it is only the initial step towards preserving it.
+However, it may give people a false sense that recycling waste alone is enough to eliminate pollution and slow down climate change.

-Well, it is no brainer; recycling has significant benefits to the modern-day environmental problems.
-Although it is not the ultimate solution to the issues, this initiation acts as a stepping stone to impact on critical issues like climate change, waste management, and pollution.
+Although recycling is not the solution to major issues, this initiation acts as a stepping stone towards critical issues like climate change, waste management, and pollution.

-Recycling has empowered modern businesses and households and created a sense of environmental consciousness among the people.
+Recycling has empowered modern businesses and households and created a sense of environmental consciousness.
 Despite having some disadvantages, recycling is a process that, in the long-term, has a lot to offer in creating a sustainable and eco-friendly world for future generations.